 The most important thing for me is that I’ve used my talents as a writer to enable the Ogoni people to confront their tormentors.
 I was not able to do it as a politician or a businessman.
 My writing did it.
 And it makes me feel good.
 Ken Saro-Wiwa, last letter to William Boyd while under arrest, 1995

-The struggle in Ogoniland is also igniting in the run up to 2015.
 The anniversary of the publication of the UNEP report has become a unifying moment for protests in Ogoniland.
 In August 2013, there were demonstrations in Ogoniland.
 In December 2013, when the Nigerian Government ignored a deadline for action set by social movements, protests spread further.
 Celestine AkpoBari from the Ogoni Solidarity Forum stated in a media interview:

 There is no going back on the 90 day deadline ultimatum delivered to the Nigerian Government and oil companies to implement the UNEP report on oil pollution in Ogoniland.
 We are mobilizing for a series of non-violent direct actions that will cripple economic activity.